'Billionaire Raj' Is Pushing India Toward Autocracy

 920 million adults earn an average 480 million rupees ($5.7 million), more than 2,000 times the average income of $2,800.

-Nine out of 10 Indians earn less than the average.
-The Modi years have been exceptionally generous to the affluent.
+Nine out of 10 Indians earn less than the average Modi years have been exceptionally generous to the affluent.
 Those at the very top of the pyramid saw their real income double.

 That surge has been